haloriyan/db-generator/README.md

 # DB Generator
-This is just simple way to generate/create a database (like migration at Laravel)
+This is just simple way to generate/create a mysql database (like migration at Laravel)

 # Installation
 ```